 The directors have prepared projections in support of the company's cash requirements in addition to its on-going compliance with the terms of its bank facilities.
-These projections include the directors' best estimate of the impact of the government's plans for the higher education sector which come into effect in 2012/13.
+These projections include the directors' best estimate of the impact of the government's plans for the higher education sector which came into effect in 2012/13.

-The directors have given this matter careful consideration and, cognisant of the above uncertainties, the Board is satisfied that UCS has adequate resources to continue in operation for the foreseeable future.
+The directors have given this matter careful consideration and, cognisant of the above uncertainties, the Board is satisfied that UCS has adequate resources to continue in operation for at least twelve months from the date of this report.
 For this reason the going concern basis continues to be adopted in the preparation of the financial statements.